adnin/angular-universal/README.md

 ## Build

-Run `npm run build` to build the project.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/app` directory.

-Run `npm run build:prod` for a production build.
+Run `ng build --prod` for a production build.

+Run `node dist/app/server/main.js` to start application built.

 ## Running unit tests